 The Symbolism of Charizard

 Whether it is the Colchian Dragon from whom Jason won the Golden Fleece or Smaug the Golden who crossed wits with Hobbit Bilbo Baggins, Dragons are often guardians of treasure.
-While this treasure is often associated with material things it may also represent the inner self.
+While this treasure is often associated with material things it can also represent the inner self.
 The dragon may not be an ally but a symbol of the struggles and fears one must overcome to discover their true self.

 Charizard Speaks to the Deep Mystery of the Self